Thank you for attending RQG Conference 2026

 - Patricia Coveney Sears – Making the Invisible Visible: non-elite women in pre-famine south-west Ireland

-- Julie K. Johnson – Workhouse Voices Recovered: Archival Research and Genealogical Practice in 18th–19th Century Suffolk
+- Julie Kathleen Johnson – Workhouse Voices Recovered: Archival Research and Genealogical Practice in 18th–19th Century Suffolk

-Carol Bannister, Toni Sutton and Helen Tovey will also run an interactive workshop: Crafting, pitching & publishing genealogy & family history articles.
-If you wish to attend this particular workshop, please email us to confirm as places are limited.
+Carol Bannister, Toni Sutton and Helen Tovey also ran an interactive workshop: Crafting, pitching & publishing genealogy & family history articles.